 Elbow fractures, sprains, and inflammation can become severe chronic problems, so starting treatment early is essential.
 At Jonathan Frank, MD, board-certified and fellowship-trained orthopaedic surgeon Dr. Frank offers precision medicine treatments and minimally invasive surgery to help you confidently reclaim your active life.
-Call the Beverly Hills, California, office or book your appointment through online scheduling today.
+Call the West Hollywood, California, office or book your appointment through online scheduling today.

 Elbow pain affects the inner or outer elbow, and in some cases, it may shoot down your arm as well.
 Common causes of elbow pain are:

 Elbow pain can occur because of a sudden injury, but more often, it develops over a long period of time.
 For example, tennis and golfer’s elbow both happen gradually in response to muscle and tendon strain, like gripping a golf club or tennis racquet a certain way.

 Elbow pain only occurs when you have bone or soft tissue damage.
 All elbow pain requires medical attention, particularly if it’s severe or if you have additional issues such as: